jrdnhynh/huynh-INF654/Week 10/assignment 3/README.md

 * **Responsive Design:** The layout is responsive to both mobile and desktop screen sizes using the Materialize framework.

-* **Simulated Functionality:** The user interface allows for user input (file selection and quality), simulates processing time, and displays mock size and reduction statistics.
+* **Compression Functionality:** The user interface allows for user input (file selection and quality), simulates processing time, and displays mock size and reduction statistics.

 ## How to View the PWA